khanlou/InstantCocoa/Documentation/core/router.md

 3. Popping to root if required and not a dependency.
 4. Presenting the view controller.

 These steps can be overriden with the router's delegate.
-The `ICRouterDelegate` protocol provides methods the following methods:
+The `ICRouterDelegate` protocol provides the following methods:

 	- (UIViewController*)showViewControllerWithKey:(NSString*)viewControllerKey;
 	- (void)viewController:(UIViewController*)viewController requiresPopToRootForRoute:(ICRoute*)route;
-	- (void) presentViewController:(UIViewController*)viewControllerToPresent forRoute:(ICRoute*)route fromViewController:(UIViewController*)fromViewController;
+	- (void)presentViewController:(UIViewController*)viewControllerToPresent forRoute:(ICRoute*)route fromViewController:(UIViewController*)fromViewController;

 They will be called *instead of* the default behavior, if they are implemented.